 Upon completion of the B.S. in Nutrition – Dietetics Option at OSU, graduates are eligible to participate in the Dietetic Internship Centralized Application Services (DICAS) national application process used to award supervised practice positions (dietetic internships).

 D & D Digital provides the online internship matching services for the Academy of Nutrition and Dietetics.
 Considerable coaching toward successful completion of this process is provided in the OSU DPD curriculum.

-Please note: Effective January 1, 2024 all candidates will be required to have a master's degree.
+*Please note: Effective January 1, 2024 all candidates will be required to have a master's degree.
+Students admitting to the OSU BS in Nutrition - Dietetics Option in Fall 2021 or later will fall under this new requirement.
+Many dietetic internships offer a combined program that includes completion of a graduate degree in order to meet this requirement.
 Those that attain the RDN credential prior to January 1, 2024, will be grandfathered in without meeting the minimum education requirement of a master’s degree.

 After successfully completing current eligibility requirements and being validated by CDR, individuals are eligible to take the registration examination for dietitians.

 Forty-seven states, Puerto Rico, and the District of Columbia currently have statutory provisions regulating the dietetics profession or associated titles such as dietitian and nutritionist.
 Information on state licensure and certification is provided here as a service to dietetics professionals and state licensure boards.